 Slow Shutter Cam App - take stunning long exposure photos.
 A review

-One of the things I missed when I ditched my DSLR for iPhone photography was the ability to take long-exposure photos.
-The iPhone camera hardware did (in 2012) and still (as of 2024) does not support shutter speeds longer than one second.
-During my research, I discovered the Slow Shutter Cam App that enabled me to take exposure photos of up to 30 seconds and longer.
+One of the things I missed when I turned to iPhone photography was the ability to take long-exposure photos.
+The iPhone camera hardware did (in 2012) and still (as of 2025) does not support shutter speeds longer than one second.

-This review will explain why the Slow Shutter Cam App has been my favorite long-exposure camera app since 2012.
+In this regularly updated Slow Shutter Cam app review I’ll explain why Slow Shutter Cam App has been my favorite long-exposure camera app since 2012.

 Table of Contents

-As I've mentioned in the introduction, the iPhone's camera app is limited to an exposure of 1 second, which is too fast for slow shutter photography.
+The iPhone's camera hardware was and is still limited to a shutter speed of 1 second, which is too fast for slow shutter photography.
 Slow Shutter Cam app overcomes this limitation by essentially capturing a video clip and combining the single frames of the video clip into a single long exposure.

-However, the Slow Shutter Cam App does not have the three-second shutter speed limitation.
-You can set the shutter speed up to 30 seconds, and if you need more, just set it to bulb mode.
+Slow Shutter Cam App supports shutter speeds of up to 30 seconds, and if you need more, just set it to bulb mode.
 In bulb mode, the shutter remains open until you close it by pressing the shutter release again.

-Best of all, you can even edit the motion blur strength after you take the shot.
-Try that with a DSLR ;)
+Best of all, you can even edit the motion blur intensity after you take the shot.
+Try that with a DSLR!

 Key Features of Slow Shutter Cam App